-What is the balanced chemical equation for the reaction between H... | Channels for Pearson+
+What is the balanced chemical equation for the reaction between h... | Channels for Pearson+

 1

-Identify the reactants and products in the chemical reaction.
-The reactants are HI(aq) and NaOH(aq), and the products are NaI(aq) and H2O(l).
+Identify the reactants and products in the chemical equation: Hydrochloric acid (HCl) and barium hydroxide (Ba(OH)₂) are the reactants, while barium chloride (BaCl₂) and water (H₂O) are the products.

 Watch next